isc-projects/kea/doc/sphinx/man/kea-admin.8.rst

       to be used as a diagnostic tool, so it provides a portable, human-readable form of the lease data.

-   **lease-recount**
+   **lease-stat-recount**
-      Recounts leases for MySQL or PostgreSQL database.
+      Recounts lease statistics for MySQL or PostgreSQL database.

 ``backend``
    Specifies the backend type.
 Currently allowed backends are: memfile,